skylee03/clojask-website/content/md/posts/API.md

 A `Clojask.JoinedDataFrame`

-Unlike `Clojask.DataFrame`, it only supports three operations:
+Unlike `clojask.classes.DataFrame.DataFrame`, it only supports three operations:

   - `print-df`
   - `get-col-names`